Skip to main content

 DataFrame.shape outputs a tuple with the number of rows and columns in a DataFrame.

-DataFrame: The pandas DataFrame will be in tabular format with multiple rows and columns where each column can be of different data types.
+• DataFrame: The pandas DataFrame will be in tabular format with multiple rows and columns, where each column can be of different data types.

-Series: The Series is a one-dimensional labeled array that can store any data type, but all of its values should be of the same data type.
-The Series data structure is more like single column of a DataFrame.
+• Series: The Series is a one-dimensional labeled array that can store any data type, but all of its values should be of the same data type.
+The Series data structure is more like a single column of a DataFrame.

 The Series data structure consumes less memory than a DataFrame.
 So, certain data manipulation tasks are faster on it.